 On the other hand, LLC organizers are not required to have any financial responsibility for their company's debts or legal responsibilities according to state laws.

-An LLC organizer also has no involvement in the day-to-day management decisions of an LLC, while members do since they make up its governing body.
+An LLC organizer also has no involvement in the day-to-day management decisions of an LLC, while LLC members do since they make up its governing body.

 The main similarity between these two titles is that their names appear on the articles of organization, but not always.